 Mobile Application and Microtransaction Fraud: What It Is, How to Prevent It

 However, the explosion in mobile apps has been accompanied by increased fraud, a sky-high cart abandonment rate, and above-average false decline rates.
 Additionally, in-app purchase options or microtransactions (commonly seen in gaming apps) offer a wealth of opportunity for fraudsters to create fake accounts and scam valid users.
+With mobile fraud attempts up 71% in 2024, merchants need to rethink their fraud prevention strategies to protect both customer experience and their bottom line.

 Here is what you need to know about mobile applications and microtransactions.